 (4) For the purposes of this policy the following definitions apply:

-(5) Naming rights for property, organisational units and academic positions may be approved by the Board of Trustees on the recommendation of the Vice-Chancellor, and the Remuneration and Nominations Committee.
+(5) Naming rights for property, organisational units and academic positions may be approved by the Board of Trustees on the recommendation of the Vice-Chancellor and President, and the Remuneration and Nominations Committee.

 (6) Academic Senate may approve scholarships and prizes, including naming rights of standard applications.
 Academic Senate may recommend approval of the naming rights to the Board of Trustees where the naming rights associated with a scholarship or prize is non-standard, or for any other reason.
 Academic Senate will report approved naming rights for scholarships or prizes to the next meeting of the Board of Trustees.